bacelar/jasmin/DesignDoc.md

 sequence of imports:

 ```
-//D:
+// MODULE D
 fn fd(...){...};
-//B:
+...
+---
+// MODULE B
 require D
-//C:
+...
+---
+// MODULE C
 require D
-//A:
+...
+---
+// MODULE A
 require B
 require C
-...uses fd // refers to B.D.fd or C.D.fd???
+...(uses fd) // refers to B.D.fd or C.D.fd ???
 ```

-The question of whether `fd` symbol is accessed through module `B` or `C` (via `D`) really doesn't matter -- they end up being the same objects (a single assembly definition).
+The question of whether `fd` symbol is accessed through module `B` or `C` (via `D`) really doesn't matter -- they end up being the same object (a single assembly definition).
 We can say that the **full identifier** for `fd` in the context of module `A` is indeed `D.fd` -- the distinct import paths leading to its definition only adds redundancy to the "visibility" of the symbol `fd` from the perspective of module `A`.
+Summing up, *full identifiers* in plain Jasmin are always flat: `ModuleName.Ident`.

-It is intructive at this point to look at a close issue related to *name-clashing*.
+It is instructive at this point to look at a close issue related to *name-clashing*.
 If two modules (say `A` and `B`) define some `fX`, the compiler would emit an error (name clash of `fX`).
-This is solely a limitation of the scoping rules adopted by the syntax of the language, that could be handled by some name-spacing mechanism -- but "semantically" there would be no problem on allowing to access both `A.fX` and `B.fX` (here distinguished by what we have called their *full identifiers*).
+This is solely a limitation of the scoping rules adopted by the syntax of the language (that, in turn, simplifies the naming of symbols of the generated code).
+If needed/intended, it could be handled by some name-spacing mechanism -- "semantically", there would be no problem on allowing to access both `A.fX` and `B.fX`, here distinguished by what we have called their *full identifiers* (but, of course, the compiler would need to add module prefixes to both symbols...).

 ## Turning to Parametric-modules

-When we consider parametric modules, in an example such as the above diamond-shaped imports, we might be talking of two distinct instances of module `D`!!!
+When we consider parametric modules, in examples such as the above diamond-shaped imports, we might reach two distinct instances of module `D`!!!

 ```
-//D(P):
+// MODULE D(P)
 fn fd;
-//B:
+...
+---
+// MODULE B
+...
 require D(P1)
-//C:
+...
+---
+// MODULE C
+...
 require D(P2)
-//A:
+...
+---
+// MODULE A
 require B
 require C
-fd... // ??? "fd" refers to B.D(P1).fd or C.D(P2).fd ???
+...(uses "fd") // ??? "fd" refers to B.D(B.P1).fd or C.D(C.P2).fd ???
 ```

-We need to decide whether `B.P1` is equal to `C.P2`, and things get much more intricate when we allow `A, B, C` to be parametric modules themselves (in which case, we might be considering different instances of `B.P1` and `C.P2`, since they might depend on own-module parameters).
+Now, `B.D(B.P1).fd` and `C.D(C.P2).fd` might or might not be the "same object" (we need to decide whether `B.P1` is equal to `C.P2`), and things get much more intricate when we allow `A, B, C` to be parametric modules themselves.
 What we can say is, in the context of some toplevel (non-parametric) module such as `A`, we can assign a *full identifier* to all definitions possibly used by `A`.
 We shall extend the previously introduced notion of *full identifiers* for parametric modulus such as `D` to the shape `D(p1...pn).fd`, where `p1..pn` are **resolved parameters**. *Resolved parameters* are defined according to the structure of the parameters:
  - resolved `param int` parameters are integer literals;
- - resolved `global`parameters and `fn` parameters are *full identifiers*.
+ - resolved `global`parameters and `fn` parameters are the *full identifiers* of that instance.

-In the previous example, full indentifiers could be things like `A.fa`, `B.globB`, `D(B.globB).fd`, `D(C.globC).fd`.
+In the previous example, full indentifiers would be things like `A.fa`, `B.globB`, `D(B.globB).fd`, `D(C.globC).fd`.
 In this example, the parameter for module `D` would be a global constant, and we see that the `fd` procedure of both instances of `D` should not be